When Classics Return: The Enduring Rhythm of Success in Music and Medicine – Comeback Hits and Telepsychiatry Insights

 Here are some fundamental ideas in psychiatry that have lasted even during fads that went away:

-• Biological Basis of Mental Disorders: This core concept recognizes tangible biological correlates, such as altered brain activity in conditions like schizophrenia, persisting despite fads like viewing mental illness solely as a social construct or myth, which have been abandoned in favor of neuroscience evidence from studies like functional MRI.
+• Biological Basis of Mental Disorders: This core concept recognizes tangible biological correlates, such as altered brain activity in conditions like schizophrenia, bipolar disorder, obsessive compulsive disorder, and post traumatic stress disorder, persisting despite fads like viewing mental illness solely as a social construct or myth, which have been abandoned in favor of neuroscience evidence from studies like functional MRI.

 • Standardized Diagnostics: Frameworks like the DSM-5 and ICD-11 provide objective, evidence-based criteria for disorders, enduring through fads such as arbitrary cultural labeling or non-standardized assessments, now refined with global research and tools like the PHQ-9 for measurable accuracy.